zdenekvicar/training/AWS-CCP/cloud-concepts.md

 -   **Scalability**
     -   Closely tied to Elasticity attribute - there are numerous ways i AWS how to scale your workloads.
 Manually or even automatically based on some events / metrics.
 This makes the AWS a lot more scalable when compared to on-premises datacenters.
 -   **Global Reach**
     -   AWS provides services across the world in different geo regions.
-There is no problem to run workloads in US, EU, ASIA, AFRICA - customer can choose the region closest to their customers, or fulfill some regulations.
+There is no problem to run workloads in US, EU, ASIA, AFRICA - customer can choose the region closest to their users, or fulfill some regulations.
 -   **Economy of scale**
     -   AWS has built a vast infrastructure and can therefore benefit from lower prices coming from the scale.
 Customers using AWS can therefore benefit from the same - buying the same infrastructure alone would cost number of times more.